Paint The 'M': A History of A Socorro Landmark

 Memorable Events – Monumental Pranks

 The M has a long history of nighttime illumination.
 I clearly recall the first time – using modern wiring and incandescent lights – occurred during 49ers in 1968.
 But was that the first?
 Not by a long shot.
 In fact the “M” was first illuminated much farther back in time – and not in a manner one might think – than the oldest of old-timers recently interviewed could recall.
 The New Mexico School of Mines went all out for its Golden (50th) Anniversary commencement exercises May 19, 1939.
-Special effects weighed heavily on the minds of the planners and the school set up an aircraft spotlight on campus whose brilliant beam penetrated the pitch-blackness of the
+Special effects weighed heavily on the minds of the planners and the school set up an aircraft spotlight on campus whose brilliant beam penetrated the pitch-blackness of the New Mexico night.
+The M’s first nighttime illumination thus occurred over 71 years ago.

 The antics and pranks pulled by the students over the years, if gathered in a single compilation, would be sufficient to fill a small book.
 Socorro’s “M” has never been successfully molested due primarily to its remoteness and inaccessibility although it came close on one occasion and not by pranksters from another university.
 It seems that a “wayward” group of Mines’ students paused for a rest about 400 yards below the M. One of the group suddenly exclaimed “Say, we’ve the lime and water.
 Let’s paint our own little “M” right here.”
 Most fortunately for the sake of tradition a comely co-ed happened by at the critical moment “and shamed them from making the sacrilegious reproduction” (Gold Pan, 10/22/1954, p 6).